Lut-Lat-Aung/nest_finder/README.md

 - **List a Property**: Navigate to "Nest your Home" and fill in the details to list your property.
 - **Manage Property Listing**:  Edit or delete your property listings as needed.
 - **View Listing**: Navigate to "Find Nests"
-- **Book a Property for stay**: Navigate to "Find Nest" and click a property of your liking.
+- **Book a Property for stay**: In "Find Nest" Page, click a property of your liking.
 Fill in renter name, phone number and make a booking.
 - **Manage Bookings**: Navigate to "View Booking" and you can edit or delete your booking.
 - **Manage Profile**: Navigate to "Profiles" and you can add, update and delete profile for hosts and renters.